nwalberts/Lornch-Ablademy/README.md

 * Must have an asker
 * Must have a body
-* Belongs to a single clinics
+* Belongs to a single clinic
 ```

 ## Part 2